sbrahmasamudra/cye/README.md

 # cye

-# Llama 7B Model Fine-Tuning with Hugging Face
+# Llama 7B Model Fine-Tuning with Hugging Face on Foundry Cloud Platform

 This project demonstrates how to fine-tune the Llama 7B model using Hugging Face’s `transformers` library.
 The code loads a simple dataset, tokenizes it, and trains the model using the `Trainer` API with mixed precision and gradient accumulation for efficient training.